BaisycCoin/bsycInstall/DOCKER.md

 #masternodeprivkey=<masternode private key>
 ```

-* Get the latest node seeds from [here](https://github.com/bsycum-network/seeds/blob/master/README.md)
-* Copy and paste the addnode lines into the bottom of this file
-* Save and Exit

 ## Run the BaisycCoin Linux Daemon in Docker

 * From the terminal session, run the following commands